-Line 7.
-She enters Joe's name, address, social security number, and best daytime phone number.

-Line 8.
-She checks the "divorced since" box and enters the date she was divorced as "05/13/2006."
-She attaches a copy of her entire divorce decree (not Illustrated) to the form.

-Line 9.
-She checks the box for "High school diploma, equivalent, or less," because she had completed high school when her 2004 joint tax return was filed.

-Line 10.
-She checks the "No" box because she was not a victim of spousal abuse or domestic violence.

-Line 11.
-She checks the "Yes" box because she signed the 2004 joint tax return.
+- Line 7.
+She enters Joe's name, address, social security number, and best daytime phone number. - Line 8.
+She checks the "divorced since" box and enters the date she was divorced as "05/13/2009."
+She attaches a copy of her entire divorce decree (not Illustrated) to the form. - Line 9.
+She checks the box for "High school diploma, equivalent, or less," because she had completed high school when her 2007 joint tax return was filed. - Line 10.
+She checks the "No" box because she was not a victim of spousal abuse or domestic violence. - Line 11.
+She checks the "No" box because neither she nor Joe incurred any large expenses during the year for which she wants relief. - Line 12.
+She checks the "Yes" box because she signed the 2007 joint tax return.

-Line 12.
+Line 13.
 She checks the "No" box because she did not have a mental or physical condition when the return was filed and does not have one now.